A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Linda found her body completely shut down sexually, first from the drastic postpartum changes, then from being over-touched, then from simply being exhausted by years of being on for her children.
 And for Larry too — she wanted to make sure that he is happy, so she settled for “obligatory sex” once in a while.
 Her body just wanted to rest, but she worked hard to get herself in the mood just enough for Larry to get it over with.

-She was compromising in the name of the relationship, which is all she knew how to do.
+She was compromising in the name of the relationship — to avoid him being angry and getting into yet another fight, to preserve the relationship — which is all she knew how to do.

 When Larry started suggesting things to spice sex up, Linda boiled over in anger.
 Sex felt like a chore already — and she had more than enough of them.
 Not only that, why would she want to do more for Larry?
 It was hard not to notice that he was more distant than ever around the house, aloof even.
 She was working hard enough.

-All you want from me is sex,’ Linda would scoff at his ideas.
+All you want from me is sex,’ Linda would respond, always followed by an eye roll.

 Over the years, the tension grew.
 And it wasn’t only about sex.